WalshStreet Appraisals has answers to "Frequently Asked Questions"

 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.

 Bathrooms were second, yielding 85%.

-On the contrary, work that may not add value would be painting just for the sake of redecorating.
+On the contrary, something that may not increase your value would be painting just for the sake of redecorating.